Printer Friendly PDF

 Patient Eligibility for Clinical Trials

-Eligibility for clinical trials may depend on several criteria, including age, sex, cancer type, stage of cancer, previous treatments, date of last treatment, lab results, current medications, history of other cancers, and physical activity level.
-Patients interested in participating should research current available trials to determine which trial is right for them.
-To view a list of clinical trials offered by Texas Oncology, visit http://texasoncology.com/ClinicalTrials.aspx.
+Eligibility for clinical trials may depend on several criteria, including: age, sex, cancer type, stage of cancer, previous treatments, and general medical history.
+Patients interested in participating should research currently available trials to determine which trial is right for them.
+To view a list of clinical trials offered by Texas Oncology, visit www.TexasOncology.com/Clinical-Trials.